Anw survivor benefit

 You may be covered by the Dutch Health Insurance Act (Zvw) even if you do not live in the Netherlands.
-The College voor Zorgverzekeringen (Dutch Health Care Insurance Board, CVZ) will decide whether this applies to you.
-If you are insured under the Zvw, we have to deduct a Zvw health insurance contribution for non-residents from your Anw benefit.
+The CAK will decide whether this applies to you.
+If you are covered by the Zvw scheme, we have to deduct a Zvw health insurance contribution for non-residents from your Anw benefit.
 This contribution consists of the following:

-- an AWBZ contribution for exceptional medical expenses, which is also related to the amount of your Anw benefit.
+- a contribution under the Long-term Care Act (Wlz), which is related to the amount of your Anw benefit

 The Zvw health insurance contribution for non-residents varies between countries.The contribution rate depends on the average health care rates in your country.
 The lower the fees charged in your country, the lower the contribution deducted.

-You may be able to get a health care allowance to help cover the Zvw contributions deducted from your benefit.
-The amount of the health care allowance depends on your family's total income.
-You can apply to the Dutch Tax Administration (Belastingdienst) for a health care allowance.
+You may be able to get a healthcare benefit to help cover the Zvw contributions deducted from your benefit.
+The amount of the Healthcare benefit depends on your family's total income.
+You can apply to the Dutch Tax and Customs Administration (Belastingdienst) for a healthcare benefit.
 They can also give you further information.